czietz/picowifi/README.md

 ## Using the PicoWifi with MiNTNet

-A PicoWifi driver for FreeMiNT is available: [binary](https://www.chzsoft.de/storage/picowifi.xif), [source code](https://github.com/czietz/freemint/tree/usb_wifi/sys/sockets/xif).
-Copy `picowifi.xif` into the folder of your MiNT installation which contains the other `.xif` files.
+A PicoWifi driver is available for FreeMiNT and included in the [FreeMiNT snapshot builds](https://freemint.github.io/#snapshots).
+When updating an existing MiNT installation, copy `picowifi.xif` into the folder of your MiNT installation which contains the other `.xif` files.
 Don’t forget to load the MiNT USB stack – see above.

 The PicoWifi network interface is called `pwi0` and can be configured like any other network interface in MiNT.
 The following steps describe a minimal setup: